 - valid driver’s licence

-- If attaching paper copies of proof of identity, a valid passport, a current driver’s licence or a state-issued proof of age card.
+- A valid passport, driver’s licence or government-issued proof of age card.

 3. Claim amount and bank account

-Tell us how much you would like to withdraw and where to deposit your funds.
-Please note the account you choose to deposit your funds must be in your name (can also include a joint account).
+Tell us how much you’d like to withdraw and where to deposit your funds.
+Please note the bank account you choose to deposit your funds must be in your name or jointly in your name.

 -